ngs-lang/ngs/readme.md

 * Not to block, allow typing next commands even if previous command(s) still run(s).
 	* Open issue: how to deal with a command that requires interaction.

 * Provide good feedback.
 In GUI for example, this can be green / red icon near a completed command to show exit status.
-Tweaking prompt to include such info or typing "echo $?" all the time is not what I dream about.
+Tweaking prompt to include such info or typing `echo $?` all the time is not what I dream about.

 * All operations made via a UI, including mouse operations in GUI _must_ have and display textual representation, allowing to copy / paste / save to a file/ send to friend.